-Although heat is in the name, you can use a heat pump for cooling.
-It works by shifting heat instead of making it (furnaces burn fuel to generate heat) which is why it is used as a heating and cooling appliance.
-It’s true that heat pumps can be very efficient, but also know that most air conditioners are similar in terms of SEER rating.
-Just compare these two top of the line cooling systems from Lennox.
+Although heat is in the name, you can use a heat pump for AC.
+It works by shifting heat instead of creating it (the way a furnace does) which is why it also is used as a two way appliance.
+It’s true that heat pumps can be very efficient, although most air conditioners are about equal in terms of their efficiency.
+Just examine these two luxury level units from Lennox.

 What is SEER and HSPF?

-SEER is an efficiency guideline for air conditioners, and the larger the number, the more efficient it is.
-The difference between 23.5 and 26 is not crazy however, and the efficiency differs depending on the model.
-On the other hand, HSPF is another scale that stands for “heating seasonal performance factor” and is designed to grade heat pumps.
-It tells you how efficient the system is at heating.
-We can see from these examples that as far as energy effiency goes, air conditioners are about equal, if not even better depending on the AC you choose.
-The greatest difference between the two is that heat pumps can also add warmth to your home while an AC only cools.
+SEER is an efficiency rating for air conditioners, and the higher the number, the more efficient it is.
+The difference between 23.5 and 26 is not crazy however, and the efficiency changes depending on the model.
+On the other hand, HSPF is a rating system that stands for “heating seasonal performance factor” and is unique to heat pumps.
+It tells you how efficient the equipment is at heating.
+You can tell from these examples that as far as energy efficiency goes, air conditioners are about equal, if not a little better depending on the AC you choose.
+The largest difference between heat pumps and ACs is that heat pumps can also heat your home while an AC cannot.

 Does climate matter for heat pumps?